Wait-Less Offline Tuning and Re-solving for Online Decision Making: Problem Setup

-This metric is commonly used for subgradient algorithms in \cite{gao2023solving, sun2020} and is also aligned with the literature on the online convex optimization with constraints in \cite{JMLR:v13:mahdavi12a, yu2017onlineconvexopt}.
-For LP-based methods, \cite{li2022online} use stopping time to bound the regret.Equation \eqref{def:bi-obj} integrates the analysis of subgradient methods and LP-based methods into a single performance metric, enabling more consistent analysis across online learning scenarios.
-This integrated method promotes more balanced resource consumption over the decision horizon.
-This flexibility makes our framework well-suited for scenarios without prior knowledge of the constraint support, thereby expanding its applicability to a broad range of online learning and resource allocation problems.
+This metric is commonly used for first-order OLP algorithms \cite{gao2023solving, sun2020} and is also aligned with the literature on online convex optimization with constraints \cite{JMLR:v13:mahdavi12a, yu2017onlineconvexopt}.
+Integrating $r(\bm{x})$ and $v(\bm{x})$ into a single performance measure promotes balanced resource consumption over the decision horizon.
+In \cref{algorithm}, we derive a decomposition of \eqref{def:bi-obj} that unifies the regret analysis for all OLP methods.